KurtKline/ubuntu-setup/README.md

-# ubuntu-setup
+# Ubuntu Setup
+Installs my commonly used packages, programs, and dotfiles.

-Includes Ubuntu dot files and programs to install.
-The majority of the ideas / code was taken and adapted from here: https://github.com/victoriadrake/dotfiles/
+The majority of the code and structure were taken and adapted from: https://github.com/victoriadrake/dotfiles/ (who adapted from https://github.com/tomnomnom/dotfiles)

-## Installing programs
-Run `cat programs.txt | xargs sudo snap install` to install all snap programs listed in the `programs.txt` file

-## .bashrc